sagarikasardesai/SBIR-Investment-Scope/README.md

 - What was the number of awards awarded by the US agencies and their branches?
 - Year wise analysis for the US agencies and their branches

+From the analysis, it can be noted that the number of companies with SBIR awards has gradually decreased.

 Databases used : PostgreSQL, Neo4j